Dr. Babak Fahimi

 Professor of Electrical Engineering and Director of REVT at the University of Texas-Dallas

 Dr. Babak Fahimi received his PhD in Electrical Engineering from Texas A&M University in 1999.
 Dr. Fahimi has been the recipient of DAAD scholarship (1993-1995), IEEE R.M.
-Bass Power Electronics Young Investigator Award (2003), Office of Naval Research Young Investigator Award (2004), SAE Ralph Teetor Educational award (2008), and Fulbright scholarship in 2010.
-Dr. Fahimi has co-authored 275 (70 Journal and 205 peer reviewed conference papers) scientific articles, 15 book chapters, and several technical reports in the general area of adjustable speed motor drives and power electronics.
-He holds 12 US patents and has 7 more pending.
+Bass Power Electronics Young Investigator Award (2003), Office of Naval Research Young Investigator Award (2004), SAE Ralph Teetor Educational award (2008), Fulbright scholarship in 2010, and IEEE PES Cyril Veinott Electromechanical Energy Conversion Award in 2015.
+Dr. Fahimi has co-authored 300 (80 Journal and 220 peer reviewed conference papers) scientific articles, 15 book chapters, and several technical reports in the general area of adjustable speed motor drives and power electronics.
+He holds 14 US patents and has 9 more pending.
 Dr. Fahimi has served IEEE in various capacities including chairing of the IEEE Vehicle Power and Propulsion Conference (2007), chairing of the IEEE International future energy challenge competition (2009), chairing the electric machines committee in IEEE-IES (2007-2009) and chairing the 2010 IEEE Applied Power Electronics Conference and Expo.
 Dr. Fahimi is/has been an associate editor of the IEEE Transactions on Industrial Electronics, IEEE Transactions on Energy Conversion, IEEE Transactions on Vehicular Technology, and IEEE Transactions on Power Electronics.
 Dr. Fahimi has supervised 15 PhD (4 tenure track assistant/associate professors and the other 11 in industry) and 15 M.S. students.
 He has been the principle investigator on number of successful projects funded by ARPA-E, DOE, NSF, ONR and various small and large industries with a total amount of $11M.
 He is a Fellow of IEEE.

 Dr. Poras T. Balsara